Professional/Personal Development and Tuition Benefits

 Eligible employees may take advantage of:

-- Berklee academic classes: 100 percent tuition waiver for one course per term
+- Berklee academic courses (100 percent tuition waiver for one course per term);

-- ProArts classes: 100 percent tuition waiver for one course per term
+- ProArts Consortium courses (100 percent tuition waiver for one course per term); and

 How It Works